*** Utility concerns After hours please call 919-496-4290 | In the case of an Emergency dial 911

 The Louisburg Business Office administers all Utility Accounts in Louisburg.
 From utility record collection, billing, and payment receipt, the Business Office can help you with your account needs.
 New customers may submit applications for all utility connections and establish account billing information.
 Specialized services such as personal security lighting on your property, energy audits for commercial accounts, tree trimming requests where the electric distribution system is threatened, and all other utility business can be conducted in this Office.

-Contact Ms. Monique Wilkins, Business Office Manager, or Penny Autrey, Customer Service Rep. at 919-496-3406 should you have any utility account questions or need assistance.
+Contact Mrs. Penny Autrey, Customer Service Supervisor, or Mrs. Staley Medlin, Customer Service Rep. at 919-496-3406 should you have any utility account questions or need assistance.
 You may also visit the Office at the Louisburg Town Hall, 110 W. Nash Street, Louisburg, N.C.